kevonc/kevonc.github.io/_posts/2020-11-18-dissecting-dave-gerhardts-copywriting.md

 <img src="{{site.baseurl}}/assets/images/posts/gerhardt-12-min.png" alt="" class="full-image">

-## Bonus: organize your LinkedIn network
+## Bonus: writing well is not enough on LinkedIn

 This is not from Dave, but I must bring it up because I see quite a lot of people writing better yet still don't get the engagement they want.